What Are The Different Types of Mantras?

 FOLLOW YOUR INTUITION

 My greatest advice to you would be to follow your intuition.
-There have been times where you will want to only chant traditional mantras, and other times you will be deeply transformed by simple but profound English ‘modern-day’ mantras that speak directly to your heart and soul.
+There have been times where you will be attracted to chant traditional mantras, and other times you will be deeply transformed by simple but profound ‘modern-day’ mantras that speak directly to your heart and soul.

 You can look up the meaning of certain mantras, and based upon this information find and practice with a specific mantra because you resonate with a certain transformational quality they bring.